TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 In context with our project, we've utilised Kinesis Data Firehose for loading it into S3, and for initial transformation, wherein we've converted the Data format from JSON to Parquet

-Reason for Data Format Conversion:
+_Reason for Data Format Conversion:_
 This conversion is beneficial for optimizing storage (as Parquet is a compressed, columnar format) and for improving querying and analytics efficiency. _**Advantageous when using analytic tools that perform better with columnar storage like Athena.**_

 #### Role of AWS Glue

+Glue as a Metadata Repository

-Glue, on the other hand, is specifically for complex ETL workflows.
+Glue is specifically for complex ETL Workflows.

-Glue as a Metadata Repository:-

 However, in this project, Glue is being used for its significance as a central Metadata Repository through Data Catalog.
 The Schema Definitions it stores enhances querying capabilities in Athena. **Athena can use the Schema Information from the Data Catalog for querying data stored in S3, which streamlines the Analytics process.**

 ---